NLion74/arch-manwarn/README.md

 # arch-manwarn

-Tired of having to check Arch news for manual interventions before every upgrade?
-This tool is for you.
+Tired of manually checking [Arch Linux News](https://archlinux.org/news) for important manual interventions before every system upgrade?

-**arch-manwarn** is a minimalist utility written in Rust that checks the Arch news RSS feed for manual intervention warnings and blocks your `pacman` upgrade or install if action is needed.
+**arch-manwarn** is a minimalist utility written in Rust that checks the Arch news RSS feed for manual intervention warnings and blocks your `pacman` upgrade or install if **action is required**.

-Its small, efficient codebase emphasizes performance and simplicity, staying out of the way unless your attention is truly required.
+It’s small and efficient, with an emphasis on performance and staying out of the way unless your attention is truly required.

 ## What does it do?

-When `pacman` installs or upgrades packages, this tool runs as a **pacman hook**.
-If it detects any recent news classified as requiring manual intervention, it blocks the pacman transaction and mark the news as read.
+Whenever `pacman` performs an upgrade or install, `arch-manwarn` runs as a **pacman hook**.

+It checks the Arch Linux News feed for recent posts that match your configured keywords (e.g. "manual intervention") and blocks the transaction if any are found — helping you avoid breaking changes.

-Once installed, you can verify that the tool is working by running:
+Once installed, you can test the setup by simply running:

 ```
 arch-manwarn
 ```

-This should output a short confirmation message.
+This should return a short confirmation message.

-There are 4 modes of operation:
+## Modes of Operation

+`arch-manwarn` supports four modes:

--   `arch-manwarn` - shows a short message to confirm installation.
+-   `arch-manwarn` - Prints quick confirmation message (used for sanity checks).
--   `arch-manwarn check` - used internally by the pacman hook to check for new manual interventions.
+-   `arch-manwarn check` - Used internally by the pacman hook to detect new warnings.
--   `arch-manwarn status` - Shows a summary of cached manual interventions, including how long ago they were first and last seen.
+-   `arch-manwarn status` - Displays a list of cached matching warnings with timestamps.
--   `arch-manwarn read` - Manually marks all unread items as read (usually not needed unless configuration is adjusted).
+-   `arch-manwarn read` - Manually mark all unread warnings as read (usually not needed unless configuration is adjusted).

-    On the first run, arch-manwarn assumes you have already read and handled all previous manual interventions.
+    On first run, it assumes you have already read all previous warnings.

 arch-manwarn flags news containing "manual intervention" (case-insensitive) as requiring action.
-You can customize keywords in ~/.config/arch-manwarn/config.toml:
+You can customize keywords in `/etc/arch-manwarn/config.toml`

 ```
 keywords = ["manual intervention", "breaking change"]
 ```

-Originally, this was planned to be interactive, but pacman hooks are inherently not designed for this behavior.

 The **pacman hook** only activates on upgrades or installs therefore if for any reason `arch-manwarn` causes issues with your system or pacman transactions you can always remove it: